 I also never expected being a “Big” would be so rewarding.
 I think I’ve learned as much as my “Little.”
 My second “Little” (the one in KC) was diagnosed with Type I diabetes about a year or two into our partnership.

 It changed her life, and as challenging as it was, I’m glad I was there to help her family cope.
 It was the least I could do after so many people helped me through my personal tragedy.
 Now, I’m committed to doing everything I can to find a cure for the millions of children who have to wear an insulin pump.
 It’s my “Little’s” dream to be insulin free some day, and I hope in my lifetime that comes true.
 Our message was displayed on a billboard in Kansas City as part of a JDRF campaign.

 In my spare time, I also love to travel and take photographs.
-Some of my favorite places that you should add to your bucket list — rafting the Colorado through the Grand Canyon, Yellowstone National Park — the Disney Land of Mother Nature, Slovenia, Switzerland, and New Zealand.
+Some of my favorite places that you should add to your bucket list — rafting the Colorado through the Grand Canyon, Yellowstone National Park — the Disney World of Mother Nature, Slovenia, Switzerland, and New Zealand.
 On my bucket list: an African Safari.

 If you have a consumer tip, let me know: firstname.lastname@example.org or email@example.com